-For 33 years Paul Herwig has worked as an actor, director, writer and artist in the U.S., Canada and France, creating interdisciplinary performance with an emphasis on visual theater, physical performance, and a reoccurring special interest in mask.
+For 4 decades Paul Herwig has worked as an actor, director, and artist in the U.S., Canada and France, creating interdisciplinary performance with an emphasis on visual theater, physical performance, and a reoccurring special interest in mask.

-Paul was awarded a 2009 McKnight Theater Artist Fellowship, received a 2010 Sage Award for Design in Dance, has received two Artist Inititaive grants from the Minnesota State Arts Board in 2007 and 2014, received a 2012 MRAC Next Step grant, and a 2013 Jerome Foundation Travel & Study Grant.
+(1998 - present) in Minneapolis, Paul was awarded a 2009 McKnight Theater Artist Fellowship, received a 2010 Sage Award for Design in Dance, has received 5 individual artist grants from the Minnesota State Arts Board, received a 2012 MRAC Next Step grant, and a 2013 Jerome Foundation Travel & Study Grant.

 In 2019 Paul was chosen with a small group of designers to represent the USA at the 2019 Prague Quadrennial of performance design and space.